mcaimi/k8s-demo-app/README.rst

 .. code:: bash

-  for i in jenkins dev preprod; do
+  for i in jenkins dev preprod prod; do
     kubectl create ns $i
   done